qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * |indicatorMemory| to remind you that the layer is a :ref:`temporary scratch layer <vector_new_scratch_layer>` and its content will be discarded when you close this project.
-To avoid data loss and make the layer permanent, click the icon to store the layer in any of the OGR vector formats supported by QGIS.
+To avoid data loss and make the layer permanent, click the icon to store the layer in any of the GDAL vector formats supported by QGIS.
 * |indicatorOffline| to identify a layer used in :ref:`offline editing mode
   <offlinedit>`.
 * |indicatorNoCRS| to identify a layer that has no/unknown CRS